Live at the Roxy Theatre: UK version

 The second disc of the UK release features several bonus tracks:

 Live at the Roxy Theatre (Brimel 1001/Oglio OGL 82012) never charted in the U.S. or the UK.
 It was also an exclusive internet release for 1 year on Brian Wilson's website, before being reissued in stores with exclusive bonus tracks.

 Personnel

-Credits partially sourced from Joe Marchese of The Second Disc.
+Personnel taken from Live at the Roxy Theatre liner notes.